TandoorRecipes/recipes/docs/features/authentication.md

 ### Configuration, via Django Admin

-Instead of defining `SOCIALACCOUNT_PROVIDERS` in your environment, most configuration options can be done via the Admin interface.
+Instead of defining `SOCIALACCOUNT_PROVIDERS` in your environment, most configuration options can be done via the Django Admin interface at `/admin/` (superuser account required).
 PKCE for `openid_connect` cannot currently be enabled this way.

-Use your superuser account to configure your authentication backend by opening the admin page and do the following
+1. Navigate to `/admin/` and log in with a superuser account.

-1. Select `Sites` and edit the default site with the URL of your installation (or create a new).
+2. Under **Sites**, edit the default site to match the URL of your installation (or create a new one).
-2. Create a new `Social Application` with the required information as stated in the provider documentation of allauth.
+3. Under **Social accounts → Social applications**, create a new application with the required information from the [allauth provider documentation](https://docs.allauth.org/en/latest/socialaccount/providers/index.html).
-3. Make sure to add your site to the list of available sites
+4. Make sure to add your site to the application's list of available sites.

 Now the provider is configured and you should be able to sign up and sign in using the provider.
-Use the superuser account to grant permissions to the newly created users, or enable default access via `SOCIAL_DEFAULT_ACCESS` & `SOCIAL_DEFAULT_GROUP`.
+Use the superuser account to grant permissions to the newly created users, or enable default access via `SOCIAL_DEFAULT_ACCESS` & `SOCIAL_DEFAULT_GROUP` (see [configuration docs](../system/configuration.md)).

 !!! info "WIP"
     I do not have a ton of experience with using various single signon providers and also cannot test all of them.